Poincar\'e inequalities in quasihyperbolic boundary condition domains: Abstract

 \section{Abstract}

 We study the validity of $(q,p)$-Poincar\'e inequalities, $q<p$, on domains in $\R^n$ which satisfy a quasihyperbolic boundary condition, i.e. domains whose quasihyperbolic metric satisfies a logarithmic growth condition.
-In the present paper, we show that the quasihyperbolic boundary condition domains support a $(q,p)$-Poincar\'e inequality whenever $p>p_0$, where $p_0$ is an explicit constant depending on $q$, on the logarithmic growth condition, and on the boundary of the domain.
+Maz'ya has given an implicit characterization for domains supporting $(q,p)$-Poincar\'e inequalities, $q<p$; in the present paper, we show that the quasihyperbolic boundary condition domains are such domains whenever $p>p_0$, where $p_0$ is an explicit constant depending on $q$, on the logarithmic growth condition, and on the boundary of the domain.

 {\textsc{R. Hurri-Syrj\"anen, N. Marola, and A. V.~V\"ah\"akangas}} {\textsc{Poincar\'e inequalities and quasihyperbolic boundary condition}}